Virtual pilgrimage presenters

 Lauren Cole

-Lauren Cole is a longtime student of Hildegard.
-She is particularly interested in the relationship between Hildegard’s medicine and theology.
-Having studied Hildegard for 6 years in the U.K., Lauren is now a PhD student at Northwestern University in the US working with Hildegard scholar Professor Barbara Newman.
-Lauren speaks internationally on Hildegard and has several forthcoming publications on Hildegard’s medicine.
+Lauren Cole is a longtime student of Hildegard with a particular interest in the relationship between her medicine and theology.
+Having studied Hildegard for six years in the UK, Lauren is a PhD student at Northwestern University working with Hildegard scholar Professor Barbara Newman.
+She speaks internationally on Hildegard and has forthcoming publications on her medicine.
 Lauren brings Hildegard to new audiences on TikTok, where she founded the hashtag #HildegardTok.
-Follow her on TikTok and Twitter.

 Thomas Edward Morgan